Grief and mourning for 3 US soldiers killed in Jordan drone strike who were based in Georgia

-The 24-year-old Army reservist and her family were already looking ahead to summer when Sanders was scheduled to return to Waycross, the hometown where she helped coach soccer and basketball and worked at a pharmacy while taking college courses with the aim of becoming an X-ray technician.
+The 24-year-old Army reservist and her family were already looking ahead to summer when Sanders was scheduled to return to Waycross, Georgia, the hometown where she helped coach soccer and basketball.
+It was there she also worked at a pharmacy and was taking college courses with the aim of becoming an X-ray technician some day.

-Plans to celebrate the young citizen-soldier's homecoming in June were shattered Sunday when military officers came to her parents' house to deliver the worst possible news: Sanders was among three U.S. Army Reserve soldiers from Georgia killed by a weekend drone strike on their base in Jordan near the Syrian border.
+Plans to celebrate the young citizen-soldier's homecoming in June were shattered Sunday when military officers showed up at her parents' house to deliver the worst possible news: Sanders was among three U.S. Army Reserve soldiers from Georgia killed by a weekend drone strike on their base in Jordan near the Syrian border.

-In addition to Sanders, the attack killed Sgt.
+The attack also killed Sgt.
 William Jerome Rivers, 46, of Carrollton and Spc.
 Breonna Alexsondria Moffett, 23, of Savannah, the Defense Department said Monday.
 All three were reservists assigned to the 926th Engineer Brigade based at Fort Moore, Georgia.

+Brig.
+Gen. Todd Lazaroski, Commanding General, 412th Theater Engineer Command expressed condolences to the families, loved ones and teammates of those killed.

+“We are reminded that the brave men and women who defend our great nation put their lives on the line each and every day to keep our country safe," he said in a news release.
+"They represent the best of America.
+We will remember their service and their sacrifice.”

+Rivers enlisted in the Army Reserve in 2011 and was first assigned to the 990th Engineer Company at Fort McGuire-Dix in New Jersey.
+He completed a nine-month tour in Iraq in 2018 and was assigned to Fort Moore last year.

+Moffett enlisted in the Army Reserve in 2019 and was initially assigned to the 381st Engineer Company in Tifton, then Fort Moore last year.

-Sanders' parents said Monday she had volunteered to deploy, eager for a chance to see a different part of the world.
+Sanders' parents said she had volunteered to deploy, eager to see a different part of the world.

 Sanders and her twin brother were the middle children of five siblings born and raised in the community.
-Her father served in the Marine Corps and her mother, Oneida Oliver-Sanders, had been a member of the county school board.
+Her father served in the Marine Corps and her mother, Oneida Oliver-Sanders, had served on the county school board.

-Sanders joined the Army Reserve five years ago and served as an engineer assigned to a unit based in rural Tifton, Georgia, her father said.
-She loved to travel, her parents said, and saw the military as a way to see the world.
-She had previously deployed to Djibouti before volunteering to go to Kuwait, a trip that included a few months in Jordan where the U.S. operates a logistics support base along the Syrian border.
+Sanders joined the Army Reserve five years ago, her father said.
+She previously deployed to Djibouti before volunteering to go to Kuwait, a trip that included a few months in Jordan where the U.S. operates a logistics support base along the Syrian border.

 In her spare time while deployed, Sanders would practice jiu-jitsu and run to keep in shape.
-She relaxed by knitting and coloring in coloring books.
-She called home almost daily, her parents said.
-And while she occasionally mentioned drones being shot down at the base, there was no sense of imminent danger.
+She relaxed by knitting and called home almost daily, her parents said.
+While she occasionally mentioned drones being shot down nearby, there was no sense of imminent danger.

 “She was speaking with her mom the day before,” Shawn Sanders said.
 “It wasn’t like they were at high alert or in a secure bunker.”

-Though some family members had seen the news on TV of the deadly attack in Jordan, Sanders' parents said they weren't aware anything was wrong until uniformed military officers came to their door Sunday.
-Shawn Sanders said he waited 20 minutes with the visitors so he and his wife could be told together when she got home from work.
-But he suspected immediately his daughter was dead.
+Though some family members had seen TV news reports of the drone attack, Sanders' parents said they weren't aware anything was wrong until military officers knocked at their door Sunday.
+Shawn Sanders said he waited 20 minutes while his wife came home from work.
+He said he immediately suspected the worst.

 "I knew, being a former member of the armed services," he said.
 “I wanted it to be something different.
 But I knew then.”

-Sanders' mother said her daughter had talked recently of becoming a full-time Army soldier on active duty once her reservist contract had been fulfilled.
+Sanders' mother said her daughter had talked of becoming a full-time Army soldier on active duty once her reservist contract was up.
 She was considering buying a home.
-And she looked forward to more trips abroad and had been studying Italian in anticipation of someday visiting Italy.
+And she looked forward to more trips and had even studied Italian in hopes of visiting Italy some day.

 “All of these different things that she had plans for, you know, were just cut short in the blink of an eye,” Oneida Sanders said.
 “I just feel like somebody like her, that’s so full of life, it’s just unfair that she’ll never get to realize those dreams that she had.”